Modern arrays#

 14. Use a vector to compute the counter histogram for some data read from a file.

 15. Histogram from random numbers, saving to file.
-Write a program that generates N random numbers , with the weibull distribution and a given seed.
-Both N, the seed, and the weibull parameters must read from the command line.
+Write a program that generates N random numbers, with the Weibull distribution and a given seed.
+Both N, the seed, and the Weibull parameters must read from the command line.
 Also, you must compute the histogram and print it to a file.